aeternity/protocol/oracles/oracle_transactions.md

 - Should we have an automatic callback defined in the query?
   - Any callback is paid by the oracle.
 - Should we be able to return parts of the fee if the oracle for some reason could not provide an answer.
-- Should there be a generic _DATA TX_ and should the Oracle answer be a special instance of this transaction.